-Objective 6 - Implementation Plan Item Action Timing 6.1 Implement the Urban Biodiversity Strategy in the Monash Planning Scheme by considering the following: Strengthening objectives and strategies in the Municipal Strategic Statement about biodiversity, and giving local direction to State policies Determining the right mix of planning overlays to protect the biodiversity in important areas and precincts, such as Environmental Significance and Vegetation Protection Overlays (VPOs), and whether it may need to be expanded.
-Investigate options in the next 12 months Determining the right mix of planning controls for high priority reserves and waterways, including minimum building setbacks, environment and landscape overlays, and/or incorporated plans Applying a local planning policy to guide decision making in areas covered by environment and landscape overlays Review the zones of public land used primarily for conservation purposes in consultation with the relevant Committees of Management and/or landowner, especially the most vulnerable and significant, and allocate Conservation reserve status

-Objecti Objective 6 - Implementation Plan Item Action Timing 6.2 Investigate areas of regional and state significance to be considered in the States modelled mapping used for native vegetation protection under clause 52.17 Investigate options in the next 12 months Complete mapping of biodiversity protection under the Victorian planning Control: Clause 52.17 and the incorporated Guidelines for the removal, destruction or lopping of Native Vegetation (DELWP 2017).
-Consider local planning controls that may enhance biodiversity protection beyond this clause (i.e. schedules to clause 52.17) 6.3 Establish an operational framework within Council departments to protect biodiversity in open space planning Ongoing Review internal operational procedures across open space tenures (i.e. mowing, establishment of recreational facilities) Continue to align program and objectives with other Council related strategies and plans both environmental including the Monash Street Tree Strategy, Open Space Strategy, Integrated Water Strategy, Waste Management Strategy and the Environmental Sustainability Strategy, and non- environmental, such as Community Safety Framework 2015-2020 strategy and A Healthy and Resilient Monash: Integrated Plan 2017-2021.
-Plan for open spaces that accommodate projected population growth i.e. one third increase in 20 years Integrate biodiversity protection at all levels of open space planning in a way that educates and engages park users, while avoiding adverse ecological impacts
+Item Acti on Timing 6.1 - ement the Urban Biodiversity Strategy in the Monash Planning Scheme by considering the wing: Investigate options in the next 12 - Strengthening objectives and strategies in the Municipal Strategic Statement about biodiversity, and giving local direction to State policies. months. - Determine the right mix of planning overlays to protect the biodiversity in important areas and precincts, such as Environmental Significance and Vegetation Protection Overlays (VPOs), and whether it may need to be expanded. - Determine the right mix of planning controls for high priority reserves and waterways, including minimum building setbacks, environment and landscape overlays, and/or incorporated plans. - Apply local planning policy to guide decision making in areas covered by environment and landscape overlays. - Review the zones of public land used primarily for conservation purposes in consultation with the relevant Committees of Management and/or landowner, especially the most vulnerable and significant, and allocate Conservation reserve status.
+6.2 - Investigate areas of regional and state significance to be considered in the States modelled mapping used for native vegetation protection under clause 52.17.
+Investigate options in the next 12 - Complete mapping of biodiversity protection under the Victorian planning Control: Clause 52.17 and the incorporated Guidelines for the removal, destruction or lopping of Native Vegetation (DELWP 2017). months. - Consider local planning controls that may enhance biodiversity protection beyond this clause (i.e. schedules to clause 52.17).
+6.3 olish an operational framework within Council departments to protect biodiversity in open space ning: Ongoing - Review internal operational procedures across open space tenures (i.e. mowing, establishment of recreational facilities). - Continue to align program and objectives with other Council related strategies and plans both environmental including the Monash Street Tree Strategy, Open Space Strategy, Integrated Water Strategy, Waste Management Strategy and the Environmental Sustainability Strategy, and non- environmental, such as Community Safety Framework 2015-2020 strategy, the Domestic Animal Management Plan, and A Healthy and Resilient Monash: Integrated Plan 2017-2021. - Review tree protection policy for all wards across private land. - Plan for open spaces that accommodate projected population growth i.e. one third increase in 20 years. - Integrate biodiversity protection at all levels of open space planning in a way that educates and engages park users, while avoiding adverse ecological impacts such as damage due to trampling.
+6.4 dinate landscape planning training for planners, developers and architects to encourage and ort biodiverse plantings and preservation of natural vegetation and canopy on private properties.
+2020